Dual Credit For High School

 Textbooks: To find out which books are required, be sure to have your specific section numbers for your classes.
 At sandburg.edu, click on the class search tab halfway down on the left hand side, below the picture.
 Search for your class by choosing the semester and then click on the class name to get the course description.
 On the bottom of the page, click link to order textbook from store.

-Students who wish to purchase books through the Bushnell or Carthage campus will need to fill out a book order form, which can be retrieved from the high school counselor or you can call the campus to request one be sent to you.
-Students are encouraged to order books early, because it takes about 10 days for delivery to the Bushnell or Carthage campuses.
+Students who wish to purchase books through the Carthage campus will need to fill out a book order form, which can be retrieved from the high school counselor or you can call the campus to request one be sent to you.
+Students are encouraged to order books early, because it takes about 10 days for delivery to the Carthage campus.
 Please call ahead for bookstore hours as hours vary by location.
 Students can also purchase directly from the Galesburg campus in person or through the web.
 Bookstore contact information:

 · Carthage 217.357.3129, ext.
 0